UPBGE/UPBGE-Docs/source/api/bge.logic.rst

 .. data:: keyboard

-   The current keyboard wrapped in an :class:`~bge.types.SCA_PythonKeyboard` object.
+   The current keyboard wrapped in an :class:`SCA_PythonKeyboard` object.

 .. data:: mouse

-   The current mouse wrapped in an :class:`~bge.types.SCA_PythonMouse` object.
+   The current mouse wrapped in an :class:`SCA_PythonMouse` object.

 .. data:: joysticks

-   A list of attached :class:`~bge.types.SCA_PythonJoystick`.
+   A list of attached :class:`SCA_PythonJoystick`.
    The list size is the maximum number of supported joysticks.
    If no joystick is available for a given slot, the slot is set to None.